Opportunity International Canada

 We provide micro-loans, savings accounts, financial literacy training, and other financial services to help people in poverty grow small businesses and earn incomes.

-Farmers receive loans and training on how to properly care for and how to grow crops.
+Women farmers receive loans and training on how to properly care for and how to grow crops.
 The crop focus in Ghana includes cocoa, chili, plantain, citrus and onions.

 Ghana-Youth-Apprenticeship